-One of the things you have to do in Winter in Niagara Falls is to visit the Festival of Lights.
+One of the things you have to do in winter in Niagara Falls is to visit the Festival of Lights.
 It’s one of the biggest light festivals in Canada and this year will be the 36th annual event.
 The city gets decked out in over 2 million twinkly lights and there’s over 8 km of lights that you can drive/walk past.
-The route goes through various of the Niagara Parks including Dufferin Islands.
+The route goes through several of the Niagara Parks such as Dufferin Islands.
 The lights are also all around the town of Niagara Falls including bridges and light poles so just walking around seeing all the lights is a great way to explore the area.

 The Festival of Lights is a good reason to travel to Niagara Falls in the winter!
 This year it kicks off on November 3, 2018, and runs through to the end of the January so there are plenty of opportunities to take in the lights.
 In addition to the lights, the festival also includes shows, fireworks, and concerts!

 Have you been to Niagara Falls?
 Did you visit in the winter or summer?
 I would love to hear about your experience.